-(i) to an institutional investor or to a relevant person defined in Section 275(2) of the SFA, or to any person arising from an offer referred to in Section 275(1A) or Section 276(4)(i)(B) of the SFA;

-- (ii) where no consideration is or will be given for the transfer; - (iii) where the transfer is by operation of law; or - (iv) as specified in Section 276(7) of the SPA.
+- (i) to an institutional investor or to a relevant person defined in Section 275(2) of the SFA, or to any person arising from an offer referred to in Section 275(1A) or Section 276(4)(i)(B) of the SFA; - (ii) where no consideration is or will be given for the transfer; - (iii) where the transfer is by operation of law; or - (iv) as specified in Section 276(7) of the SPA.

-In terms of the South African Exchange Control Regulations, 1961 promulgated pursuant to the South African Currency and Exchanges Act, 1933 (the "Exchange Control Regulations"), South African residents (as defined in the Exchange Control Regulations) are subject to the Exchange Controls Regulations and are obliged, in connection with any subscription for or purchase of Notes, to comply with the applicable provisions of the Exchange Control Regulations.
+In terms of the South African Exchange Control Regulations, 1961 promulgated pursuant to the South African Currency and Exchanges Act, 1933 (the "Exchange Control Regulations"), South African residents are subject to the Exchange Controls Regulations and are obliged, in connection with any subscription for or purchase of Notes, to comply with the applicable provisions of the Exchange Control Regulations.
+For the purposes of the Exchange Control Regulations, a South African resident is any person (including legal entities) who or which has taken up permanent residence, is domiciled or is registered in South Africa.
+However, in terms of Regulation 17 of the Exchange Control Regulations, branches of foreign corporations in South Africa are considered to be South African residents for the purposes of the Exchange Control Regulations and are required to comply with the Exchange Control Regulations.
+A non-resident is any person (including a legal entity) which is not a resident.